Japanese Language Placement Test 2023-2024

 Who needs to take the Japanese placement test?

 - Students who want to use Japanese to satisfy Weinberg’s and the School of Communication’s two-year foreign language requirement.

 - Students who want to study Japanese at Northwestern and have prior knowledge of Japanese.
-Students who know some Japanese as well as some Hiragana/Katakana must take the Japanese placement test.
+Students who know some Japanese and some Hiragana/Katakana must take the Japanese placement test.